Turn the Lights On (album)

-Turn the Lights On (also known under the acronym TTLO) is the debut studio album by American record producer, songwriter, singer and rapper Rico Love.
+Turn the Lights On (also known under the acronym TTLO) is the debut studio album by American singer, rapper and record producer Rico Love.
 It was released on May 18, 2015, by Interscope.
 The production on the album was handled primarily by Love, Danja, Jim Jonson, Jack Splash, DJ Dahi and his own orchestra, TTLO.

 Background

 Starting his career as a rapper signed to Usher's short-lived record label US Records, he began recording a studio album, which was later shelved.
 Love, being a successful songwriter and producer is stepping to the forefront as an artist.
 Love got his start in the writing songs like “Throwback” and “Seduction” on Usher's 2004 Grammy Award-winning album, Confessions.
 Love continued success features Usher's "There Goes My Baby", "Hey Daddy (Daddy's Home)" and "Dive", Nelly's "Just a Dream" and "Gone", Beyoncé's "Sweet Dreams", and Kelly Rowland's "Motivation".